SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/name_formats.md

 ### PDF variables:  [snake_case](#snake_case)

+* Each label name must be unique.
+See how to [ensure uniqueness while still creating fields that display the same value](doc_vars_reference.md#print-a-value-in-multiple-places).
-* Meets PDF or docx requirements and is consistent with AssemblyLine (which will help you!)
+* Meets PDF or docx requirements
-* See more details about [document variable names](document_variables.md).
+* Is consistent with AssemblyLine conventions (which will help you!).
+See more details about [labels' variable names in documents](doc_vars_reference.md).

 ### Code variables: [snake_case](#snake_case) mostly